Algonquin College

 Algonquin College of Applied Arts and Technology is a publicly funded English-language college located in Ottawa, Ontario, Canada.
-The college has three campuses, all in Ontario: a primary campus in Ottawa, and secondary campuses in Perth and Pembroke.
+The college has three campuses, all in Ontario: a primary campus in Ottawa, and a secondary campus in Pembroke.
 It offers bachelor's degrees, diplomas, and certificates.
-The college serves the National Capital Region and the outlying areas of Eastern Ontario, Western Quebec, and Upstate New York.
+The college serves the National Capital Region and the outlying areas of Eastern Ontario and Western Quebec.
 It has been ranked among the Top 50 Research Colleges in Canada and has been recognized as one of Canada's top innovation leaders.
 The enabling legislation is the Ministry of Training, Colleges and Universities Act.
 It is a member of Colleges and Institutes Canada (CICan) and Polytechnics Canada.

 History

 The college was established during the formation of Ontario's college system in 1967.
 Colleges of Applied Arts and Technology were established on May 21, 1965, when the Ontario system of public colleges was created.
 The founding institutions were the Eastern Ontario Institute of Technology (established in 1957) and the Ontario Vocational Centre Ottawa (established in 1965 at the Woodroffe Campus and known as OVC).
 The original 8 acre site on Woodroffe Avenue was donated to the city by Mr and Mrs Frank Ryan.

 The Ottawa architecture firm of Burgess, McLean & MacPhadyen designed the midcentury academic complex with open-ended blocks alternatively faced with long glass expanses in a semi-gambrel formation that make up the curtain walls and precast aggregate panels.
 The corporate campus or modernist academic acropolis spread across North America in the early 1960s.

 The first Principal of the Ontario Vocational Centre (OVC) was Kenneth G. Shoultz.
 Shoultz took on the leadership of OVC in 1965 after working as a technical studies teacher and then as an inspector for the Ontario Department of Education.
 He continued on as the first Dean of the Technical Centre after OVC was amalgamated with Algonquin College in 1967.

 The college is named after the Algonquin people who were the original inhabitants of the area.